Beef aging: Dry-aged beef

 Dry-aged beef is typically not sold by most supermarkets in the U.S. today, because it takes time, the meat loses weight, and there is a risk of spoilage.
 Dry-aging can take from 15 to 28 days, and typically up to a third or more of the weight is lost as moisture.
 This type of beef is served in higher-priced steakhouses and by select restaurants.

 Dry-aging can be done at home under refrigeration by three means: open air, with the presence of salt blocks, and with the use of a moisture permeable drybag to protect the meat while it is aging.
-Since the mid-2010s, some chefs have experimented with a "quick" or "cheat" dry-age by coating a cut of beef with ground koji (rice inoculated with Aspergillus oryzae) to simulate the effect of traditional dry-aging; the results are not quite the same, but can be achieved within 48 to 72 hours.
+Since the mid-2010s, some chefs have experimented with a "quick" or "cheat" dry-age by coating a cut of beef with ground koji (rice inoculated with Aspergillus oryzae, traditionally used to ferment savory sauces) to simulate the effect of traditional dry-aging; the results are not quite the same, but can be achieved within 48 to 72 hours.
 The koji technique can also be applied to chicken and shrimp.

-When dry aging using a moisture permeable material, surface mold growth is not present, flavor and scent exchange within the refrigerated environment is not a concern, and trim loss of the outer hardened surface is measurably reduced.
+When dry aging using a moisture-permeable material, surface mold growth is not present, flavor and scent exchange within the refrigerated environment is not a concern, and trim loss of the outer hardened surface is measurably reduced.
 The flavor and texture profile of the beef is similar on all dimensions to the traditional open air dry-aged results.

 Historically, it was common to store mutton or beef joints at room temperature for extended periods; even after the invention of refrigeration hanging sides of beef in large coolers for a few weeks as part of the processing was standard.